 - 1. This is a civil action seeking declaratory relief arising from Plaintiff's contract of insurance with Defendant. - 2.
-In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in-store businesses must shut down, and the suffering of physical harm and impact and damages, within Plaintiff's business premises and/or within the immediate area surrounding and outside its business premises, Plaintiff shut the doors of his business to customers on March 13, 2020. - 3.
-Plaintiff's insurance policy provides coverage for all non-excluded business losses and thus provides coverage here.

-4. As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been suffered and sustained, which losses are in an amount greater than \$150,000.00.
+In light of the Coronavirus global pandemic and state and local orders mandating that all non-essential in-store businesses must shut down, and the suffering of physical harm and impact and damages, within Plaintiff's business premises and/or within the immediate area surrounding and outside its business premises, Plaintiff was forced to suspend its regular business to customers on March 19, 2020. - 3.
+Plaintiff's insurance policy provides coverage for all non-excluded business losses and thus provides coverage here. - 4.
+As a result, Plaintiff is entitled to declaratory relief that its business is covered for all business losses that have been suffered and sustained, which losses are in an amount greater than \$150,000.00.